Sebastian-Webster/mysql-memory-server-nodejs/README.md

 Default: false

-Description: This option only applies if the system-installed MySQL version is lower than the oldest supported MySQL version for this package (8.0.20).
+Description: This option only applies if the system-installed MySQL version is lower than the oldest supported MySQL version for this package (8.0.20) and the `version` option is not defined.
 If set to `true`, this package will use the latest version of MySQL instead of the system-installed version.
 If `false`, the package will throw an error.

 - `deleteDBAfterStopped: boolean`